top of page

 Where: Dahlias appreciate well-draining, loose soil and at least 6 - 8 hours of full sun.
 If you live in an especially hot climate, they do well with afternoon shade.

-How: Dig a 4 - 6" deep hole, break off any sprouts to 1" long and place the tuber horizontally with the eye (sprout) facing up if possible.
+How: Dig a 4 - 6" deep hole and place the tuber horizontally with the eye (sprout) facing up if possible.
 Cover with soil and place a plant label.

 Space dahlias 12 - 18 inches apart.